www.petsplace.co.za

 The Dalmatian is an energetic dog, and needs a big yard and plenty of exercise.
 They love people and make good jogging or horse-riding companions.
 A bored dog that is left on its own can be destructive.
 Training is essential from an early age.

-Because the coat moults, daily brushing keeps hair off the furniture.
+Because the coat moults (sheds), daily brushing keeps hair off the furniture.
+The dog will enjoy the attention of being brushed.

 Colour: white with black or brown spots.
 The spots should be separated from each other - not large patches.
+When you find a puppy, it may be all white with no spots!
 Puppies are white when born.
 The spots develop after a few weeks.

 Height: males 58 - 91 cms at the shoulder, females 56 - 58 cms.